Medical Moment: A new innovative program for kids with cerebral palsy

 Diagnosed with cerebral palsy, Marlie goes to therapy nine times a week.
 But one therapy is different from all the rest.
 Marlie is part of an innovative program that uses play to help develop communication and motor skills.

-“What we know is that all children have a desire to play, but they need access that play differently,” Dr. Tucker said.
+“What we know is that all children have a desire to play, but they need access that play differently,” said Dr. Jennifer Tucker, a board-certified clinical specialist in pediatric physical therapy at the University of Central Florida.

 Pediatric physical therapists and speech therapists work together to help children with complex conditions reach their full potential.